MoscaDotTo/Winapp2/winapp2ool/Readme.md

     * Unavailable on winapp2oolXP and on machines running .NET Framework versions older than 4.6

 * Removed Entries.ini
-  * Downloads the file used to create the Non-CCleaner variant of winapp2.ini
+  * Downloads the file used to create the non-CCleaner variant of winapp2.ini

 * Directory
   * Opens the interface to allow you to choose a new download directory